nmalcolm/Blaze/README.md

 # Blaze

 Blaze is a tool for encrypting files and storing them on a remote server.
-Currently only SSH is supported but other data stores and transport procotols may be introduced in the future.
+Currently only SSH is supported but other data stores and transport protocols may be introduced in the future.

 ## Security